Canada's Housing Market: Rock Solid or Ready to Crack?

 2. Price Risk: Volatility and Overvaluation in Key Markets

 From an economic standpoint, the risk of further declines remains significant.
 Prices that outrun wages eventually correct.
-The key question is whether this correction will continue to be slow and uneven or become more sudden and broad-based.
+The key question is whether this correction stays slow and uneven or turns more sudden and broad-based.

 Canadian City Condo Ownership